llpeterson/applications/traditional.md

 ### Caching

-One of the most active areas of research (and entrepreneurship) in the Internet today is how to effectively cache Web pages.
+An important implementation strategy that makes the web more usable is to cache Web pages.
 Caching has many benefits.
 From the client's perspective, a page that can be retrieved from a nearby cache can be displayed much more quickly than if it has to be fetched from across the world.
 From the server's perspective, having